Quentin Long gives us a no-holds-barred reality check about the supposed glitz and glamour of being a travel writer.

 There are three universal loves that almost every aspiring writer wants to specialise in: music, travel and food.
 So it’s natural that there are an inordinate number of people out there trying to make a living out of travelling and then documenting it.

-Result: there are far more travel writers out there than places to buy travel stories and support them.
+Result: not to sound negative, but there are far more travel writers out there than places to buy travel stories and support them.
 Worse is that the word rates (the amount paid per word) are dropping and the number of outlets buying them similarly shrinking.

 Then there is the lucky dip of being actually employed by someone, ehm, stupid enough to own a travel magazine.